Personal training, ACL return-to-sport, and Mountain Athlete classes for skiers, climbers, runners, and active adults in the Gallatin Valley.

 Learn more →The gap between PT clearance and your first day back on snow or singletrack.
 A criterion-based bridge that earns your way back to sport instead of hoping for it.

-$800 / 16 sessions · or digital via Montis
+$800 / full program · or digital via Montis

 Learn more →Seasonal small-group classes (4–6 people) for trail prep, ski prep, and offseason maintenance.
 Drop-in or 10-pack, rolling entry.